 In February 2021, the IASB issued amendments to IAS 1, which require the disclosure of material accounting policies instead of significant accounting policies.
 The amendments are effective for annual periods beginning on or after January 1, 2023.
-The adoption of these amendments is not expected to have a significant impact on the WSIB's unaudited condensed interim consolidated financial statements.
+The adoption of these amendments is not expected to have a significant impact on the WSIB's consolidated financial statements.